team-stack-underflow/lambdas/API specification.md

 ```

 Response properties:
-- `"containerId"`: String containing the ID of the container instance that was launched, which is needed to stop the container.
+- `"containerId"`: String containing the ID of the container instance that was launched, which is needed for future interactions.

 Example response:
 ```json